BREAK INTO TOP PUBLICATIONS WITH A MARKETING STRATEGY THAT WORKS

 Introducing...

-30 Days, 30 Queries
+30 DAYS, 30 QUERIES

 A proven process that has launched the careers of hundreds of writers, facilitated countless $1-a-word assignments, and led to thousands of published bylines in the pages of top publications such as The New York Times, TIME, National Geographic, BBC, Discovery, CNN, The Washington Post, The Wall Street Journal, Marie Claire, and so many more.